Connect with others who understand.

 • Low blood pressure and dizziness

-The warmer the sauna and the longer the sauna session, the more likely you are to experience side effects.
 Your doctor can advise you on how long you should stay in an infrared sauna.
-Generally, an infrared sauna session should be less than 30 minutes, and you should limit sessions to three or four times per week.
+In general, an infrared sauna session should be less than 30 minutes.
+Limit sessions to three or four times per week.
+However, these recommendations may not apply to people with lupus.
+It’s important to err on the side of caution, starting with shorter time limits and paying attention to how your body reacts.

 One MyLupusTeam member wrote about their experience.
 “I used to love it.
-The warm feeling was great ... until last time.
-My back has turned into this red spotted place which aches and itches and is so dry, the skin is scaly.
+The warm feeling was great … until last time.
+My back has turned into this red spotted place, which aches and itches and is so dry, the skin is scaly.
 So I will be careful before going into an infrared sauna next time.
 Just try, but not too much.”

-Talk to Your Doctor About Infrared Therapy for Lupus
+Talk to Your Doctor

-“Today for the first time in a long time I feel great.
+“Today, for the first time in a long time, I feel great.
 I have been using the infrared sauna, and I believe it’s helping,” wrote a MyLupusTeam member.

 A MyLupusTeam Member